Vanshika-Narula/Rbac-System/README.md

    The frontend will be running at http://localhost:3000 (or the port specified in your frontend configuration).

-**Features**
+## Features

-1. Role Management: Admins can create, edit, and delete roles.
+1. **Role Management**: Admins can create, edit, and delete roles.
-2. Permission Management: Admins can assign and revoke permissions to roles.
+2. **Permission Management**: Admins can assign and revoke permissions to roles.
-3. User Management: Users can be assigned specific roles, which determine their access to resources.
+3. **User Management**: Users can be assigned specific roles, which determine their access to resources.
-4. Authentication: Secure login and session management.
+4. **Authentication**: Secure login and session management.